Schistosomiasis

-Schistosomiasis, also known as snail fever, bilharzia, and Katayama fever, is a disease caused by parasitic flatworms called schistosomes.
-The urinary tract or the intestines may be infected.
+Schistosomiasis, also known as snail fever, bilharzia, and Katayama fever is a neglected tropical disease caused by parasitic flatworms called schistosomes.
+It affects both humans and animals.
+It affects the urinary tract or the intestines.
 Symptoms include abdominal pain, diarrhea, bloody stool, or blood in the urine.
 Those who have been infected for a long time may experience liver damage, kidney failure, infertility, or bladder cancer.
-In children, it may cause poor growth and learning difficulty.
+In children, schistosomiasis may cause poor growth and learning difficulties.
+Schistosomiasis belongs to the group of helminth infections.

-The disease is spread by contact with fresh water contaminated with the parasites.
-These parasites are released from infected freshwater snails.
-The disease is especially common among children in developing countries, as they are more likely to play in contaminated water.
-Other high-risk groups include farmers, fishermen, and people using unclean water during daily living.
-It belongs to the group of helminth infections.
-Diagnosis is by finding eggs of the parasite in a person's urine or stool.
+Schistosomiasis is spread by contact with fresh water contaminated with parasites released from infected freshwater snails.
+Diagnosis is made by finding the parasite's eggs in a person's urine or stool.
 It can also be confirmed by finding antibodies against the disease in the blood.

 Methods of preventing the disease include improving access to clean water and reducing the number of snails.
 In areas where the disease is common, the medication praziquantel may be given once a year to the entire group.
 This is done to decrease the number of people infected, and consequently, the spread of the disease.
-Praziquantel is also the treatment recommended by the World Health Organization for those who are known to be infected.
+Praziquantel is also the treatment recommended by the World Health Organization (WHO) for those who are known to be infected.

-Schistosomiasis affected about 236.6 million people worldwide in 2019.
-An estimated 4,400 to 200,000 people die from it each year.
-The disease is most commonly found in Africa, Asia, and South America.
-Around 700 million people, in more than 70 countries, live in areas where the disease is common.
-In tropical countries, schistosomiasis is second only to malaria among parasitic diseases with the greatest economic impact.
-Schistosomiasis is listed as a neglected tropical disease.
+The disease is especially common among children in underdeveloped and developing countries because they are more likely to play in contaminated water.
+Schistosomiasis is also common among women, who may have greater exposure through daily chores that involve water, such as washing clothes and fetching water.
+Other high-risk groups include farmers, fishermen, and people using unclean water during daily living.
+In 2019, schistosomiasis impacted approximately 236.6 million individuals across the globe.
+Each year, it is estimated that between 4,400 and 200,000 individuals succumb to it.
+The illness predominantly occurs in regions of Africa, Asia, and South America.
+Approximately 700 million individuals across over 70 nations reside in regions where the disease is prevalent.
+In tropical regions, schistosomiasis ranks as the second most economically significant parasitic disease, following malaria.
+Schistosomiasis is classified as a neglected tropical disease.

 Signs and symptoms

 Many individuals do not experience symptoms.
-If symptoms do appear, they usually take 4–6 weeks from the time of infection.
+If symptoms do appear, they usually have an incubation period of about 4–6 weeks.
 The first symptom of the disease may be a general feeling of illness.
-Within 12 hours of infection, an individual may complain of a tingling sensation or light rash, commonly referred to as "swimmer's itch", due to irritation at the point of entrance.
-The rash that may develop can mimic scabies and other types of rashes.
-Other symptoms can occur 2–10 weeks later and can include fever, aching, a cough, diarrhea, chills, or gland enlargement.
-These symptoms can also be related to avian schistosomiasis, which does not cause any further symptoms in humans.
+Within 12 hours of infection, an individual may develop cercarial dermatitis due to irritation at the point of entrance, commonly referred to as "swimmer's itch".
+The rash that may develop can mimic scabies and other rashes.

-The manifestations of schistosomal infection vary over time as the cercariae, and later adult worms and their eggs, migrate through the body.
-If eggs migrate to the brain or spinal cord, seizures, paralysis, or spinal-cord inflammation are possible.
+The manifestation of a schistosomal infection varies over time as cercariae, (the larval form of the parasite) and later the adult worms and their eggs, migrate through the body.
+If eggs migrate to the brain or spinal cord, seizures, paralysis, or spinal cord inflammation are possible.